bazbt3/bazbt3.github.io/Theadventure.md

 Credit to @mlv for participating *and* saving this 'transcript' and @jnm for creating the Python script to save the thread from App.net.
 Apologies if this page took a while to load.

+I need to add a link to the map!

 Buckle up, here we go!

 ---